kolyshkin/docker-volume-ploop/README.md

-This is a volume plugin for Docker, allowing Docker containers to enjoy persistent volumes residing on ploop, either local or with distributed pstorage file system.
+This is a volume plugin for Docker, allowing Docker containers to enjoy persistent volumes residing on ploop, either locally or on the distributed Virtuozzo Storage file system.

 ## Prerequisites